Old Firehouse & Police Museum

 Old Firehouse & Police Museum 402 23rd.
 Ave.
 East, Superior, WI

-Due to construction in the Captain’s Bedroom and COVID-19, the Old Firehouse & Police Museums will be open by appointment only during Summer 2020.
-Appointments must be made at least 24 hours in advance.
+Due to construction in the Captain’s Bedroom and Police Exhibit, the Old Firehouse & Police Museum will be open by appointment only during Fall 2020.
+Appointments must be made at least 24 hours in advance and are available Monday – Friday.
+Only the first floor is available.
 Please call (715) 394-5712 or email email@example.com.

 Always FREE admission at the last of Superior’s 1890 Fire Halls.
-Open May through October and by appointment during the winter.
+Donations are greatly appreciated.

 The Last of Superior's 1890 Fire Halls

 Take a FREE self-guided tour of the historic Old Firehouse and Police Museum.
-Open by appointment only Monday, June 15 – Monday, September 7, 2020.
+Open by appointment only Monday- Friday for fall 2020.

 Built in 1898, the Old Firehouse originally housed five horse-drawn rigs, including the city’s first steamer.
 Enjoy a unique look at historic fire-fighting equipment and police memorabilia in the last of Superior’s nineteenth century fire halls!